Site of Woodside brickworks, Pontnewydd

 His grandfather was once Sheriff of London.
 Reginald inherited Llantarnam Abbey from his father.
 He established the Monmouthshire Merlin newspaper in 1829.
 He was Liberal MP for Monmouthshire Boroughs from 1847 to 1852.
 The Monmouthshire Canal boosted his industrial interests in the Pontnewydd area by providing efficient bulk transport of goods.
 He was a treasurer of the canal company in the 1830s.

-It was succeeded by a brickworks on the east bank, operational by the First World War.
+That brickworks was succeeded by another, on the east bank, which was operational by the First World War and owned by the Standard Brick Company.
 Clay was brought in on a short tramway from a pit on the west bank, via a bridge over the canal.
-The brickworks’ location is highlighted in the 1947 aerial photo of the wood and canal, shown here courtesy of the Welsh Government.
-The brickworks had closed by then.
+The brickworks closed c.1925.
+Its location is highlighted in the 1947 aerial photo of the wood and canal, shown here courtesy of the Welsh Government.
+Older local residents were still referring to the site as “brickyard field” in the 2020s.

 Canal records from c.1901 tell us a WH Roberts was transporting bricks from this vicinity.
 One consignment of over eight tons of bricks travelled c.27km (c.18 miles) up the canal, for which he paid the canal company 6s 1d (six shillings and one pence).
 The tariff depended on weight and distance.
 He paid 2s 6d for a load of bricks weighing over 10 tons to be carried c.5.5km (c.3.5 miles).